Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 • Bounce rate at the workspace and per-domain level

-• Send volume vs. capacity (mailboxes × 2 outbound/day = your daily budget)
+• Send volume vs. capacity (mailboxes × 2 outbound/day = your daily budget — the canonical 2 outbound + 2 warmup cap)

 Open rates and reply rates come from your sending tool's reporting (Lemlist, Smartlead, Instantly) — ColdRelay doesn't duplicate that.
 Our dashboard surfaces the infrastructure-level signals that drive open rate and reply rate.